You Are Here: Home › History of Table Tennis › Ping Pong Diplomacy

 Every match was also attended by a number of important dignitaries ... such as the Foreign Minister, the Minister of Sport and the Vice-Chairman of the People's Council."

-Here's a photo of the England v China match in Tientsin.
+England v China match in Tientsin

 (Tony is playing on the table nearest the crowd, left-hand side)

 "We won the series 4-2, but the top Chinese players were still in Japan.
-My game was suited to playing against the penhold style, and once I'd got used to it in Singapore, I did OK."
+My game was suited to playing against the penhold style, and once I'd got used to it in Singapore, I did OK.

 "It was a really wonderful experience visiting China and I think it certainly benefitted my game."